anarchie347/brain/Planning and Design/BrainASM.md

 In the following explanations, named arguments are hardcoded and known at compile time, arguments such as {0} indicate the value in W cell 0, which will not be known at compile time.
 Things after the '->' in the definition are return values

 The special instructions related to arg loading in BrainASM:
-- HLOAD x y: Loads (copy) a value from a hardcoded D address x into hardcoded W cell y.
-As both of these numbers are hardcoded, this is much faster than moving the pointer an amount not known at compile time
+- SLOAD x y: Loads (copy) a value from a hardcoded S address x into hardcoded W cell y.
+Used for copying stack values into arguements
-- HMOVE x y: Moves a value from hardcoded W cell x to hardcoded W cell y.
+- SMOVE x y: Moves a value from hardcoded W cell x to hardcoded W cell y.
 Useful as a faster option to relocate results from operations to be used as args for next ones
-- HSTOR x y: Stores (no copy) a value from hardcoded W cell x to hardcoded D address y.
-USed for extracting results from function calls
+- SSTOR x y: Stores (no copy) a value from hardcoded W cell x to hardcoded S address y.
+Used for extracting results from function calls to the stack
-- PLOAD x {0}: Follows the pointer {0}, and loads the value there into hardcoded W cell x
+- PLOAD x {0}: Follows the pointer {0} (H memory), and loads the value there into hardcoded W cell x
-- PSTOR x {0}: Follows the pointer {0}, and stores the value from hardcoded W cell x into it
+- PSTOR x {0}: Follows the pointer {0} (H memory), and stores the value from hardcoded W cell x into it

-Note: H stands for Hardcoded, P stands for Pointer
+Note: S stands for Stack, P stands for Pointer

 BrainASM then supports the following (may be extended) operations: